 2: Pack Snacks

 Packing snacks for a road trip is a lot easier than when flying.
-When it came to TSA I wasn’t sure if they’d allow baby food on the plane.
-It turns out they’re pretty much okay with it.
+I wasn’t sure if TSA would allow baby food on the plane, but it they were actually fine with it.

 Just be up front about what’s in your carry-on.
 They will usually work with you.

 I found that baby puree pouches were an invaluable resource.
 I could fit several of them in my bag and because they’re sealed, you get less hassle from TSA.